Join Us

 We never want finances to be a barrier—reach out to us at info@troop8859.org if cost is a concern, and we’ll do our best to help!

-Our troop meets twice a month in Rancho Cucamonga from 5-7pm, usually on the first and third Thursdays of the month.
-In addition to regular meetings, we host occasional weekend events like hikes, service projects, retreats, and campouts throughout the year.
-(Major event dates are listed on the Program page.)
+Our Troop meets twice a month in Rancho Cucamonga from 5-7pm, usually on the first and third Thursdays of the month.
+In addition to regular meetings, we host outside events like hikes, service projects, and sporting events.
+We also host four major events during the year, including three campouts and a winter retreat (the highlight of the year).
+Major event dates are listed on the Program page.

 Absolutely!
 One of Trail Life’s distinctives is encouraging men to walk alongside boys—not just drop them off.
 We welcome dads, grandfathers, and male mentors to be part of the journey.
 To participate in any capacity, men must:

 1. Enroll in Troop 8859 through this website.
-A $25 fee is required to pay for your official troop shirt.
+A $25 dues payment is required.

-3. Become a Registered Adult with Trail Life USA.
-National registration involves completing a national background check (separate from the CA Livescan), paying the annual adult membership fee of $46.55, completing Trail Life’s Youth Protection Training, and signing the Statement of Faith
+2. Become a Registered Adult with Trail Life USA.
+National registration involves completing a national background check (separate from the CA Livescan), paying the annual adult membership fee of $46.55, completing Trail Life’s Youth Protection Training, and signing the Statement of Faith.

 Whether you’re leading a hike, teaching a skill, or simply being present, your involvement makes a significant impact.
 Trail Life is a place where boys and men grow together—and we’d be honored to have you join us.

-The Class A uniform is our standard for troop meetings, ceremonies, and other formal events.
-It includes:
+The Troop Uniform (Class A) is our standard for troop meetings, ceremonies, and other formal events.
+The troop uniform includes both required and suggested items.

 • The official Trail Life USA uniform shirt (where badges, rank insignia, and patches are displayed) with appropriate shoulder loops and troop patch